jjvanzon/Circular-Language-Spec/spec/classes.md

 ## Conclusion

-So far an impression of how *class* notation looks in the *Circular language*.
+Hopefully this gave an impression of how *class* notation looks in the *Circular language*.
 Dashes seem to be key in its notation.

 [back](..)